freak2geek/backbone-repository/README.md

 ### Sync mode
 A sync mode is responsible to provide logic to access to different data sources.
 There exists several predefined modes, but you are enable to configure your custom sync mode as well.

-For using a mode, you must pass the mode as an option for every single sync operation.
+For using a mode, you must pass the mode as an option for every single sync operation, whether fetch, update, destroy, pull, push or check.

 ```javascript
 // E.g. fetching operation from server mode